 On September 8, 2020, we executed a financing agreement with RB Capital Partners, Inc., La Jolla, CA, who agreed to provide us with a minimum of \$2 million in convertible debt financing during the ensuing three to six month period pursuant to the terms and conditions included in relevant Promissory Notes (the "Promissory Notes").
 The Promissory Notes bear interest at the rate of 5% per annum and have a maturity date of two years from the date of issuance.
 We have the right to pay off all or any part of the Promissory Notes at any time without penalty.
-As of June 30, 2021, the Company has received a total of \$2,554,000 in funding under this agreement.
+As of September 30, 2021, the total outstanding principal amounts of the Promissory Notes was \$3,204,215.